 Buy the large Wacom Intuos Paper Edition here – £416 ex VAT (£499.20 inc VAT).

 Go for this if… you want to combine your graphics tablet and laptop into a single piece of kit.

 This Intel Powered, tablet computer provides a complete mobile solution for creatives on the go, running full versions of your favourite creative software.
 With up to 4K resolution and 96% RGB colour performance, as well as the brand-new Wacom Pro Pen 2 (which is 4x more pressure-sensitive and 4x more accurate than the previous version), this is a game changing bit of design kit.

 MobileStudio Pro comes in two versions – 13 and 16.
-MobileStudio Pro 13 packs a 13.3” screen, designed for maximum mobility, and features 2560×1440 resolution, 96% Adobe RGB colour performance, six ExpressKeys, and four different configurations to choose from.
-The MobileStudio Pro 16 provides a larger workspace, offering up a 15.6” 3480×2160 resolution display with 94% Adobe RGB colour performance.
+MobileStudio Pro 13 packs a 13.3” screen, designed for maximum mobility, and features 2560×1440 resolution, 96% Adobe RGB colour performance, six ExpressKeys, and three different configurations to choose from.
+The MobileStudio Pro 16 provides a larger workspace, offering up a 15.6” 3840×2160 resolution display with 94% Adobe RGB colour performance.
 It also boasts a more substantial eight ExpressKeys and comes in two different configurations.
 Both models run on full versions of Windows 10.

 Buy Mobile Studio 13, Intel Core i5, 128GB, 8GB, Intel Iris Graphics 550 here – £1,374 (£1,648.80 inc VAT)

 Buy Mobile Studio 13, Intel Core i7, 256GB, 8GB, Intel Iris Graphics 550 here – £1,499 (£1798.80 inc VAT)